-ToolsGroup is a software vendor that is mostly known for its inventory optimization and multi echelon planning software for supply planning.
-However, while less known for the forecasting functionality that is part of their SO99 product, it is a very capable application.
+ToolsGroup is a software vendor that is mostly known for its inventory optimisation and multi-echelon planning software for supply planning.
+However, while less known for the forecasting functionality that is part of their SO99 product, it is a competent application.

-ToolsGroup in everything that it does is very focused on what is known as stochastic modeling.
-This means modeling in a way that represents the variable nature of reality.
+ToolsGroup in everything that it does is very focused on what is known as stochastic modelling.
+This means modelling in a way that represents the variable nature of reality.
 This comes across in their forecasting application and is on display in the following screenshot.

 Most forecasting applications have a single line representing the forecast.
 ToolsGroup’s S099 application produces a range of values indicating the probabilistic nature of the forecast.
 This is a very innovative concept and gets people thinking of a forecast as not a single value.

-ToolsGroup has a very nice seasonality management functionality, which allows a seasonality index to be created, which helps adjust the forecast up or down based upon the indice.
-A fractional value below 1 for an indice, such as in October, (.80), brings the forecast down – a fractional value above 1 for an indice, such as February, (1.03), brings the forecast up.
+ToolsGroup has a very nice seasonality management functionality, which allows a seasonality index to be created, which helps adjust the forecast up or down based upon the indices.
+A fractional value below 1 for indices, such as in October, (.80), brings the forecast down – a fractional value above 1 for indices, such as February, (1.03), brings the forecast up.
 Some forecasting applications have similar functionality.
 However, ToolsGroup regularly displays a combination of ease of use long with a high degree of sophistication.

 Lifecycle Planning in ToolsGroup SO99